vaibhav-00007/Decoding-the-Data-Job-Market/README.md

   ### Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset is provided by Luke Borrousse's Excel course, which provides a foundation for analyzing data using Excel.

 It includes detailed information on: